Gehstock/Mist_FPGA/Console_MiST/Gamate_MiST/Readme.md

 ## General description
 This is an FPGA implementation of the Gamate handheld system by Jamie Blanks.
 This was a Gameboy clone from the early 2000's from the Bit Corp, later to be part of UMC.
 There's not much to say about it.

-This core is compatible with Gameboy *.gbp palette files which can be found with the Gameboy core.

 You may copy a game to boot1.rom in order to have it boot to that game when the core loads.

 ## Special Thanks